scellecs/morpeh/README.md

 <img align="right" width="260px" height="260px" src="Unity/Utils/Editor/Resources/logo.png">

 ECS Framework for Unity Game Engine.
-Adapted for the development of Hyper Casual, Idlers, Arcades and other genres of the mobile market.

 * Simple Syntax.
 * Simple Integration with Unity Engine.